Rothera/bpm/README.md

   individual emote.
 - Explicit matchups for +v emotes that the code can't autodetect.

-The version number is encoded in `config.json`, which is used by the Makefile to regenerate every file that embeds it.
+The version number is at the top of the Makefile, and is used by `make` to automatically update the version numbers every browser addon that BPM supports.

 When everything is updated, running `make` is sufficient to rebuild all packages.

-A note on Chrome: though the .zip to be uploaded to the webstore must contain a copy of the private `key.pem` file, Chrome will not permit you to load the extension directory in development mode.
-It also refuses to load it if it contains symlinks.
-To get around this, `build/chrome/` is updated with make to be a copy of `chrome/` sans links and key file. `build/chrome.zip` is what gets uploaded.
-It's completely uncompressed due to prior difficulties with the webstore.

 ## Release Process